Personal Injury Lawyers in Orange County

 When it comes to causing an Orange County personal injury, the wrongful conduct may be simple negligence or intentional, willful, wanton or reckless conduct.

 In some instances, a party may be strictly liable for injury to another without the injured person having to show any wrongdoing by the other party.

-Orange County personal injury cases we’ve helped Orange County families with over the past 25 years include the following…
+Orange County personal injury cases we’ve helped Orange County families with beginning way back in 1986 include the following…

 Orange County Automobile Accident Injuries- Each year in the United States there are more than six million motor vehicle accidents.
 This year, approximately 10,839 people will die in drunk-driving crashes – one every 50 minutes.

 Motorcycle Accident Injuries in Orange County- Each year, about 4,000 riders sustain fatal injuries in motorcycle accidents.
 And each year, another 76,000 are injured.
 Statistically, about 12 motorcycle riders are involved in fatal accidents each day with another 208 riders sustaining injury on U.S. roadways.

 Orange County Large Truck Accident Injuries- On an annual basis, there are about 5,000 large truck related fatal accidents in the United States.

 Slip and Fall Injuries involving Orange County families- Most people are not aware of the fact that slip and fall injuries are the second leading cause of injuries in the United States.
 On an average, they account for about 16,000 deaths every year.